AntonSol919/linkspace/homepage/basics.md

 <div class="op">=</div>

 <div class="entrygrid small">
 <span></span>
 <span>/image/BrokenMachine.jpg</span>
 <span>[image data]</span>
 <span></span>
 <span>/thread/Coffee machine broke!/msg</span>
 <span>fix pls? image/BrokenMachine.jpg</span>
 <span></span>
 <span>/thread/Tabs or spaces/msg</span>
 <span>Are we still doing this?</span>
 </div>

 The "image/BrokenMachine.jpg" is a **path** pointing to [image data].
 The hierarchical (sorted) set of path + data we'll call a **tree**.

-The example has two entries merging.
+The example has two trees merging .
 Merging trees is a powerful abstraction.
-It is essentially how websites/apps work.

-Sending data can be understood as merging your tree into another tree.
+Take a website or phone app.

-We've dubbed words to describe specific cases such as:
+We've dubbed words to describe their specific features such as:
 '_creating posts_', '_uploading image_', '_upvote/like a post_', '_stream a video_', etc.
-Fundamentally they are the frontend application providing an interface to __merge__ trees.
+Fundamentally they can be understood as a frontend application providing an interface to __merge__ trees.

-The internet we know has a single host design.
+The internet we use today has a single host design.
-A design where you request to get the only 'real' copy of the tree.
+A design where applications make request to a specific address in order to get the only 'real' copy of the tree.

 This is simple, but having only one real copy has downsides.
-It becomes a single point of failure, links become invalid, you cannot reuse or share your copy, and other limits we'll come back to.
+It becomes a single point of failure, links become invalid, a copy can't be reshared and reused, and other limits we'll come back to.

 In linkspace there is no 'real' copy.
 Anyone can read, write, and host (part of) a tree.